rvignav/SimCLR/README.md

 ### Evaluation

-The feature quality is evaluated by the means of
+The feature quality is evaluated by the means of:

-- A linear classifier (logistic regression) trained on the extracted features of the encoder
+- a linear classifier (logistic regression) trained on the extracted features of the encoder.
-- A fine-tuned classifier.
-5 attempts are performed, the best classifier is kept.
+- a fine-tuned classifier, based on a SimCLR model with the last 4 layers (3 convolutional layers + max_pool) trained for 5 epochs.
-- A t-SNE visualization is made.
+- a t-SNE visualization.

-These evaluations are done for 3 fractions of the training data: 100%, 20%, 5%.
+These evaluations are performed for 3 fractions of the training data: 100%, 20%, and 5%.

 ### Results